camunda/blog.camunda.org/content/post/2019/12/announcing-camunda-optimize-2-7.md

 This allows us to keep the Collection clean and focused on the entities it was intended for.

 Please be aware that for each newly created Collection, there is no Data Source defined by default.
-Thus, you can only select a process definition in a Report if you have added already added the respective Data Source to the Collection.
+Thus, you can only select a process definition in a Report if you have already added the respective Data Source to the Collection.

 ### Getting Started and Next Steps